nordquip/sousms/doc/TradeEngineUseCases.md

 	* Output transaction successful.
 4. Save or print receipt
 5. Logout or perform another transaction starting again with number 2.

+## ID  UCConditionalBuyAtUserPrice
+Written By NickolausDS

+### Actors
+ * User, Stock Market Simulator

+### Description
+ * User sets an automatic buy transaction to happen if a stock drops to a user-defined price (UDP).

+### Preconditions
+ * User is Logged in

+### Postconditions
+ * Successful -- The condition will be set, and automatically buy if stock price reaches UDP.
+ * Fail -- The condition is not set.

+### Dialogue
+ 1. User specifies stock symbol and number of shares to buy.
+ 2. If stock symbol doesn't exist
+	* back to 1
+ 3. If user does not have the money to buy stock at UDP.
+	* back to 1
+ 4. The condition is set
+ 5. The condition waits for Stock price to lower to UDP.
+ 6. If stock price lowers to UDP.
+	* Stock is bought
+	* back to 1 and condition ceases to exist.
+ 7. Back to 5